bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 - **Autoloadable Namespace**: A namespace which contains autoloadable classes.

-- **Base Namespace**: The longest common namespace of a set of autoloadable classes of a library.
+- **Base Namespace**: A common namespace of a set of autoloadable classes of a library.

 - **Fully Qualified Name**: The full class or namespace name, including the leading namespace separator.
 (This is per the